justinhartman/ui-ux-design-library/README.md

 ## Copyright

-Any text, logos, trademarks, copyright, or images remain the intellectual property of the respective author, or authors, while this project and it's contributors do not claim any affiliation, connection, or ownership to any of the materials found here.
+Any text, logos, trademarks, copyright, or images remain the intellectual property of the respective author, or authors; while this project and its contributors do not claim any affiliation, connection, or ownership to any of the materials found here.

-The initial collection of documents that populate this library were taking from publicly downloaded sources online and further documents have been submitted by contributors over time.
+The initial collection of documents that populate this library were taken from publicly downloaded sources online and further documents have been submitted by contributors over time.
 Making these documents available here is not intended to infringe on the rights of any authors, however, this is not to say that an infringement may have unintentionally been created in sharing these documents.
 If there has been any breach of your rights, for whatever reason, please